 A gluten-free diet is recommended for people who have both psoriasis and celiac disease or gluten sensitivity.
 For these people, a gluten-free diet will generally also improve psoriasis symptoms.
 The evidence is more mixed for individuals with psoriasis who do not have a confirmed gluten intolerance.

 Additionally, gluten may be used as an additive in less obvious sources, such as:

 Read more about psoriasis and gluten.

 Foods high in histamine can sometimes make inflammatory skin conditions such as psoriasis worse.
-Studies have shown that psoriasis lesions often have higher levels of histamine than healthy skin does.
-Histamine is a compound that is produced inside the body and that is involved in the immune response.
+Research has shown that psoriasis lesions often have higher levels of histamine than healthy skin does.
+Histamine is a compound produced inside the body that is involved in the immune response.
 However, certain foods can also release histamine into the body or block the enzyme that breaks down excess histamine.

 Foods that are high in histamine include:

 Nightshades, which include eggplant, peppers, white potatoes, and tomatoes, are sometimes linked to worse psoriasis symptoms.
 Nightshades increase the formation of inflammatory compounds called cytokines and may worsen immune-related disorders like psoriasis.
 It’s believed that the alkaloids present in nightshades negatively impact the intestine and aggravate the inflammatory response.

 MyPsoriasisTeam members often post about the challenges of giving up nightshades.
 “I love potatoes, tomatoes, peppers, and eggplant.
 What a killer!” one member wrote.

 In response, a second member suggested eating fewer nightshades instead of eliminating them.
 “I've done much better at greatly limiting these foods than trying to give them up entirely forever.
 It's just not going to happen in my case,” they wrote.

 Other foods that might act as triggers to psoriasis include: